 Location: Queensway Quay Marina, Gibraltar, Territory of the United Kingdom

-After docking at the fueling station we separated into two groups.
-Some of us went below to study on our dive classes while a group of us watched the fuel tanks to make sure they wouldn’t overflow.
-Three hours and 3,000 British Pounds later and we cast off the dock to return to our previous dock to await the return of our shoppers.
-I left to go figure out some financial stuff and got horribly lost, but eventually figured it out, while I was gone though they returned with around seventeen shopping carts full of food.
+After docking at the fueling station, we separated into two groups.
+Some of us went below to study our dive class materials while a group of us watched the fuel tanks to make sure they wouldn’t overflow.
+Three hours and 3,000 British Pounds later, we cast off the dock to return to our previous dock to await the return of our shoppers.
+I left to go figure out some financial stuff and got horribly lost, but eventually figured it out.
+While I was gone, though, they returned with around seventeen shopping carts full of food.
 Tina’s rough estimate is 6,000 dollars of food.
 The receipt was around 13 feet long!
-That was about two in the afternoon and it is now eight at night and we still haven’t stowed it all away into the various hidey-holes throughout Argo’s hull.
+That was about two in the afternoon, and it is now eight at night, and we still haven’t stowed it all away into the various hidey-hole throughout Argo’s hull.
 Tomorrow we wake up to climb the mountain and see the rock of Gibraltar.
 Thus ends the second day as skipper for me.